paulrothenbergmd

 Procedure

 The ACI procedure typically involves two surgeries.
-The first surgery involves a biopsy of healthy cartilage from the patient's joint.
+The first surgery involves a biopsy of healthy cartilage from the patient’s joint.
 The chondrocytes are then isolated and grown in a laboratory for several weeks.
-The second surgery involves implantation of the cultured chondrocytes into the damaged area of the joint.
+The second surgery involves the implantation of the cultured chondrocytes into the damaged area of the joint.
 The chondrocytes are implanted into the joint under a patch, which is sewn in or glued onto the damaged area of the joint.

 Recovery

-The success of ACI depends on several factors, including the size and location of the cartilage defect, the age and overall health of the patient, and the level of activity or stress placed on the joint after surgery.
+The success of ACI depends on several factors, including the size and location of the cartilage defect, the age and overall health of the patient, and the level of activity or stress placed on the joint after MACI knee surgery.
 However, ACI has been shown to be an effective treatment for patients with large cartilage defects without bony involvement who have not responded to other conservative treatments.